 The Estimated Total Employment is the estimated total employment of dental assistants in that state for the reported period, and it excludes the self-employed.

-We have also included the BLS column entitled “Percent Relative Standard Error”.
+We have also included the BLS column entitled “Wage % Relative Standard Error”.
 According to the BLS, the Relative Standard Error is a measure of the reliability of a statistic.
 For the purpose of this description, the smaller the relative standard error, the more precise the estimate.

 Figure 1 below provides the employment of dental assistants by state, courtesy of the BLS.